How the Best Worksite Wellness Programs Change Behavior Updated 2022

 In addition to skills, sometimes we need specific tools to help us.
 Thai food is a delicious way to eat a lot of vegetables.
 There are certain tools you need to make Thai food.

-You need have the right spices, a good skillet, and the right recipes.
+You need to have the right spices, a good skillet, and the right recipes.
 Employees who exercise on a regular basis may need access to a gym, exercise clothes, exercise shoes, sports equipment, or even a company-sponsored sports team to encourage them to participate.

-There are lots of tools that are our disposal to help us eat right and exercise regularly.
+There are lots of tools that are at our disposal to help us eat right and exercise regularly.
 You don’t necessarily have to buy all the required tools for your employees but you do have to educate them about how the tools can be used and where they might find them.

 For example, employees who want to walk at lunch could use a map of the local walking trails and paths to help them find the right location and distance.
 A map of the local walking trails or paths is a tool that can help them accomplish their goal.